stevenvi87/guessinggame/README.md

 ## The Unix Workbench course assignment

-**Make was run on the following date and time**: Sam Dez 23 10:05:22 CET 2017
+**Make was run on the following date and time**: Sam Dez 23 10:08:24 CET 2017

-**The number of lines of contained in guessinggame.sh are:**  lines24
+**The number of lines of contained in guessinggame.sh:** 24